Styriarte: History

-Venues of the festival were later also the Römersteinbruch (Roman quarry) in Wagna, the Stift St. Lambrecht, Stift Rein and other locations in Styria, including the newly opened Helmut List Hall from 2003, and the Freilichtmuseum Stübing from 2007.
+Venues of the festival were later also the Römersteinbruch (Roman quarry) in Wagna, Saint Lambert's Abbey, Rein Abbey and other locations in Styria, including the newly opened Helmut List Hall from 2003, and the Freilichtmuseum Stübing from 2007.
 In 2005, a staged production of Bizet's Carmen with Harnoncourt received international attention.
 From 2007, when the motto was Wanted: Europa, the broadcaster ORF aired concerts live.
 From 2008 the festival followed the model of the Bayreuth Festival and the Metropolitan Opera in New York, offering "public viewing"; the first work presented was Mozart's Coronation Mass with Harnoncourt in the parish church of Stainz.

 Performers

 Leading performers of the festival have included, besides Harnoncourt and Savalli, the Quatuor Mosaiques, Armonico Tributo Austria and Il Giardino Armonico.

 After Harnoncourt's death in 2016, conductors Karina Canellakis, Andrés Orozco-Estrada and Jeremie Rhorer appeared in 2016, sharing the planned project to present all Beethoven Symphonies.
 The number of symphony concerts was reduced from eleven to seven, while the tickets sold stayed almost the same, at 33.000 for 64 events, more than 90% of the available seats.